yurigabrielreiss/yurigabrielreiss/README.md

 # Yuri Gabriel
 ## Hi, Devs!!

 I'm 20 years old and I’m a Computer Engineering student at UTFPR, Pato Branco campus.
-I currently work remotely managing accounting systems and administering servers.
 Currently striving to learn more each day about programming and electronics.

-- 📻 I'm currently working on projects involving acoustic equipment and sound source recognition algorithms.
+- 📻 I'm currently working on projects based on acoustic equipment and sound source recognition algorithms.

 - 🌱 I'm currently learning microcontroller systems and sound Direction of Arrival (DOA) algorithms.